Preparing for Laravel/PHP Backend Developer role at Optimise Everything

 For this IoT-focused platform, I'd recommend URI versioning as it's the most explicit and easiest to maintain when dealing with multiple building management systems and third-party integrations.

-API Resources in Laravel are transformation layers that convert models into JSON responses.
+- Q: Explain the role of API Resources in Laravel and how they help in data transformation.
+A: API Resources in Laravel are transformation layers that convert models into JSON responses.
 They're crucial for IoT data handling:

 class SensorDataResource extends JsonResource